Eligibility & Grant Process

 Current Grantee Partners

-All grantee partners must submit a Part I/Letter of Intent each fiscal year prior to August 1 to determine renewal eligibility.
+All grantee partners must submit a Part I/Letter of Intent each fiscal year due in August to determine renewal eligibility.
 Existing partners must then complete an online application form and report for each year that they apply.
 It is suggested that partners communicate with the Foundation throughout the year so as to ensure the maximum benefit of the grant to the organization.

 Interested Grantee Partners